sindhuramagiri-16/SCT_WD_4/README.md

 ## 📌 Project Overview

-This project is a colorful and interactive To-Do Web Application developed as part of the SkillCraft Technology Web Development Internship.
+This project is a modern and interactive To-Do Web Application developed as part of the SkillCraft Technology Web Development Internship Program.

-The application enables users to manage tasks efficiently by adding, editing, deleting, scheduling, and marking tasks as completed.
+The application helps users organize their daily tasks efficiently by allowing them to add, edit, delete, schedule, and mark tasks as completed through a clean and user-friendly interface.

 ---

 ## 🚀 Features

-- Add New Tasks
+✅ Add New Tasks

-- Edit Existing Tasks
+✅ Edit Existing Tasks

-- Delete Tasks
+✅ Delete Tasks

-- Mark Tasks as Completed
+✅ Mark Tasks as Completed

-- Set Date & Time
+✅ Set Date & Time for Tasks

-- Responsive Design
+✅ Organize Tasks Effectively

-- Modern Colorful UI
+✅ Responsive Design

-- Doodle Inspired Interface
+✅ Modern Colorful User Interface

 ---